Alignment & Balance of the Human Body.

 The left and right trapezius muscles attach to the nuchal and supraspinous ligaments from the base of the skull to the last thoracic vertebra.
 The trapezius muscles are key to feeling and controlling the positioning of the nuchal and supraspinous ligaments.

-Unimportant to my hypothesis, I mention it now to be complete: The anterior longitudinal ligament is the longest anatomical structure on the midline.
+Unimportant to my theory, I mention it now to be complete: The anterior longitudinal ligament is the longest anatomical structure on the midline.
 Running the entire length of the spine and attaching to the anterior (front) of each vertebrae, it cannot be 'felt', either by palpation or by focusing on adjacent muscles.

 Increasing Conscious Awareness of Midline.